youyyk/Veterinary-Clinic/Readme.md

-- Edit one to one between bill and treatmentHistory
-- Create Bill's Detail Page
-- Create global.css
+- Add medicine, tool and serving to Bill